Songshan District, Taipei: Economy

 The district is a major financial center in Taipei, with many banking institutions located on Dunhua North Road (敦化北路) and Nanjing East Road (南京東路).

 Mandarin Airlines, Daily Air and Far Eastern Air Transport have their headquarters in Songshan.

-Before moving its headquarters to a new location at CAL Park, Taoyuan International Airport, China Airlines formerly had its headquarters in the location of its current Taipei Branch Office on Nanjing E. Rd.
-After the headquarters move, China Airlines developed part of the training center at Taipei Songshan Airport into a business aviation center.
+Before moving its headquarters to a new location at CAL Park, Taiwan Taoyuan International Airport, China Airlines formerly had its headquarters in the location of its current Taipei Branch Office on Nanjing E. Rd.
+After the headquarters were relocated, China Airlines developed part of the training center at Taipei Songshan Airport into a business aviation center.